GameMakerDiscord/GMTwitch/README.md

 > You say lightweight, how complicated is it?

-This interface uses only **fourteen** scripts, all vanilla code withouth any extensions or included files.
+This interface uses only **fifteen** scripts, all vanilla code withouth any extensions or included files.

 > How do I use these scripts?